-Applicant submitted a security clearance application (SCA) on November 20, 2012.
+Applicant submitted a security clearance application (SCA) on July 21, 2014.
 After reviewing it and the information gathered during a background investigation, the Department of Defense (DOD) was unable to make an affirmative decision to grant Applicant a clearance.
-On September 15, 2015, the DOD Consolidated Adjudications Facility (CAF) issued Applicant a Statement of Reasons (SOR) alleging security concerns under Guideline B (foreign influence).
-Applicant answered the SOR on
+On December 28, 2016, the DOD Consolidated Adjudications Facility (CAF) issued Applicant a Statement of Reasons (SOR) alleging security concerns under Guideline B (foreign influence).1 Applicant answered the SOR on

-&lt;sup>1 DOD acted under Executive Order 10865, Safeguarding Classified Information Within Industry (February 20, 1960), as amended; DOD Directive 5220.6, Defense Industrial Personnel Security Clearance Review Program (Directive) (January 2, 1992), as amended; and the Adjudicative Guidelines for Determining Eligibility for Access to Classified Information (AG), implemented by the DOD on September 1, 2006.
+1 DOD acted under Executive Order 10865, Safeguarding Classified Information Within Industry (February 20, 1960), as amended; DOD Directive 5220.6, Defense Industrial Personnel Security Clearance Review Program (Directive) (January 2, 1992), as amended; and the Adjudicative Guidelines for Determining Eligibility for Access to Classified Information (AG), implemented by the DOD on September 1, 2006.

-November 11, 2015, and requested a hearing before an administrative judge.
-The case was assigned to me on April 12, 2016.
-The Defense Office of Hearings and Appeals (DOHA) issued a notice of hearing on April 25, 2016, scheduling a hearing for May 25, 2016.
+January 20, 2017, and requested a hearing before an administrative judge.
+The case was assigned to me on September 26, 2017.
+The Defense Office of Hearings and Appeals (DOHA) issued a notice of hearing on October 26, 2017, scheduling a hearing for January 23, 2018.

-At the hearing, the Government offered three exhibits (GE 1 through 3).
-Applicant testified, and submitted 20 exhibits (AE) A through T. All exhibits were admitted into the record as evidence without objections, except for GE 2 (admitted for the limited purpose of taking administrative notice), and GE 3 (attached to the record to show compliance with discovery requirements).
-DOHA received the hearing transcript (Tr.) on June 2, 2016.
+At the hearing, the Government offered one exhibit.
+(GX 1) Applicant testified, presented the testimony of two witnesses, and submitted exhibits (AE) A through I. All exhibits were admitted into the record as evidence without objections, except for HE 2 (admitted for the limited purpose of taking administrative notice), and GE 3 (attached to the record to show compliance with discovery requirements).
+I kept the record open for additional submissions and Applicant submitted two exhibits, one which was a continuation of AX C and another, which was marked as AX J. DOHA received the hearing transcript (Tr.) on January 31, 2018.